-B. The Ninth Circuit's "Exacting Scrutiny" Standard Is Inconsistent with NAACP and Constitutionally Incorrect
+B. The "Exacting Scrutiny" Standard Is Inconsistent with NAACP and Flips the Burden to Americans to Justify Their Right to Privacy in Their Associations

 The most striking aspect of the Ninth Circuit's "exacting scrutiny" standard is how little resemblance it bears to the Supreme Court's approach in NAACP-a case that the court barely mentioned.